 The Office of Spiritual Formation (OSF) at Toccoa Falls College seeks to create an academic and campus environment where students, staff/administration, and faculty can develop a robust understanding of Christian formation and engage in ongoing practices that nurture it.
 Simply stated, TFC wants to be a community that continually explores and practices what it means to love God with all our heart, soul, mind, and strength, and to love others as we love ourselves (Matt 12:30-31).
 Since Christian formation is holistic in scope, the OSF is committed to shaping a college experience-either on campus or online-that places formation at the heart of both classroom and community life.
 Chapel services take place on Tuesdays and Wednesdays at 10am, with special services in the evening throughout the semester.
-These are accessible online via the link in the Student Center.
+These are accessible to graduate students online via the link in the Graduate Student Resource Center.

 Social media is an additional avenue to connect with the Office of Spiritual Formation.
-The Office of Spiritual Formation's social media information can be found in the Graduate Student Center.
+The Office of Spiritual Formation's social media information can be found in the Graduate Student Resource Center.

-Throughout your graduate career, you will be encouraged to participate and collaborate with professors/instructors to ensure the purposeful integration of faith and learning in the classroom with an eye towards faithful living in the world.
+Throughout one's graduate career, students are encouraged to participate and collaborate with professors/instructors to ensure the purposeful integration of faith and learning in the classroom with an eye towards faithful living in the world.